Updated on October 9, 2018 to reflect price changes

 JBL Clip 2Full Review

 The JBL Clip 2 is one of the best cheap Bluetooth speakers you can get.
 It’s decked out in a fabric covering and is IPX7-rated.
 The built-in metal carabiner allows for easy attachment to a bag, and battery life clocks in at eight hours.
-Sound quality is good enough for a hike, picnic, or even for the shower, but don’t expect it to get loud enough to power your backyard BBQ like the newly announced Sony SRS-XB501G.
+Sound quality is good enough for a hike, picnic, or even for the shower, but don’t expect it to get loud enough to power your backyard BBQ like the Sony SRS-XB501G.

 See: Best shower speakers